HassanIssa946/HassanIssa946/README.md

 - Bachelor of Computer Engineering
 - WordPress website development
 - A passionate Self-taught ML and Data science developer
-- Currently learning NLP and LLM
+- learning NLP ,LLM and Generative AI
-- I’m currently open for an Intern or a new job opportunity
+- I’m currently open for a new opportunity

 <br><br>